 Give Employees the Tools They Need

 Make sure that your employees have the tools they need to do their work well.
 It’s important to budget for upgrades to increase efficiency and ease of work.
 This could include anything from computers and software, to ergonomic office furniture.

 Review Employee Compensation

 One of the biggest causes for these “flight risk” employees is compensation.
 While salary certainly plays a large role, other forms of compensation such as benefits, vacation, work-life balance, and opportunities for growth are just as important.

 A healthy office culture is important to keeping employees engaged with their work and committed to the company.
 Encourage team-building activities like an office fundraiser for charity.
 It’s also important to have fun at the office to keep moods elevated and positive.
 Try implementing a weekly trivia game or raffle.
 Invest in your employee break room and stock it with games and snacks!

 Recognize Your Employees

 Recognizing the efforts and achievements of your employees is paramount to employee retention.
+It is also an essential ingredient of improving employee engagement and reducing turnover rates.
 According to one college study, 69% of employees would work harder if they were given more recognition by their superiors.
 Another survey shows that 50% of employees believe receiving recognition from their superiors improves their relationship and builds trust.

 Recognize the whole team by having a catered lunch to thank them for their hard work.
 Or when an individual goes above and beyond, call them into your office to thank them for their accomplishments.
 Highlight an employee’s achievements in the company newsletter, or at the next staff meeting.